warpstreamlabs/bento/website/blog/2020-04-18-sneak-peek-at-bloblang.md

 Expressing your entire map in one single object also scales pretty poorly as the mapping grows in complexity.

-A final and Benthos specific issue is that JMESPath only supports mapping the content of Benthos messages, without the ability to modify or reference the metadata of a message or other messages of a batch, which would be great for [windowed processing][windowed-processing].
+A final and Bento specific issue is that JMESPath only supports mapping the content of Bento messages, without the ability to modify or reference the metadata of a message or other messages of a batch, which would be great for [windowed processing][windowed-processing].

 ### AWK

-Benthos has an [AWK processor][processor.awk], and since this is a proper programming language it has uses far beyond mapping.
+Bento has an [AWK processor][processor.awk], and since this is a proper programming language it has uses far beyond mapping.
 However, this also makes it riskier to use for large and complex maps.
 More opportunities to write bugs, more opportunities to break your program, more opportunities to regress.

 A simpler language specifically designed for mappings is a much more scalable solution as it reduces the opportunities for mistakes as both maps and teams grow.
-Although, risk aside, the major problem with using AWK within Benthos is the performance hit.
+Although, risk aside, the major problem with using AWK within Bento is the performance hit.

 ### JSON Processor